-It’s this Stage 6 Dire skin that makes it onto our list of rarest Fortnite skins.
-With the skin not coming back to the Item Shop, if you don’t already have it, you’re fresh out of luck.
+This Stage 6 Dire skin makes it onto our list of rarest Fortnite skins.
+With the skin not returning to the Item Shop, if you don’t already have it, you’re fresh out of luck.

-You guessed it, it’s another one of the platform-exclusive Fortnite skins.
-The Galaxy skin was obtainable for those that picked up either the Samsung Galaxy Note 9, or the Galaxy Tab S4.
-Once you had either of these devices, you simply had to download Fortnite and log-in with your account to add it to your Locker.
+If you had guessed that this is another one of the platform-exclusive Fortnite skins, you’d be right.
+The Galaxy skin was obtainable for those who picked up the Samsung Galaxy Note 9 or the Galaxy Tab S4.
+Once you had either of these devices, you had to download Fortnite and log in with your account to add it to your Locker.

 Alas, the Galaxy skin was discontinued after the release of these two devices, meaning if you didn’t get one back then, you’ll never be able to get the Galaxy skin again.